neutrinojs/neutrino/packages/react/README.md

   - Automatic creation of HTML pages, no templating necessary
   - Hot Module Replacement support
   - Tree-shaking to create smaller bundles
-  - Production-optimized bundles with Babili minification, easy chunking, and scope-hoisted modules for faster execution
+  - Production-optimized bundles with Babel minification, easy chunking, and scope-hoisted modules for faster execution
   - Easily extensible to customize your project as needed

 ## Requirements